 In an authentic learning model the emphasis is mainly on the quality of process and innovation.
 The emphasis isn't about understanding teacher speak and regurgitating content just for a unit test, it's about developing a set of culminating skills sets, within a realistic timeline, using self-motivated inquiry methods to create a useful product to be shared with a specific audience.

-Content driven education is a linear learning model that will fail to provide our students with the steep challenges of the 21st century.
-Content always changes but processes are forever.
-"We can give them fish to eat or we can teach them to fish".
+Content driven education is a linear learning model that will fail to provide our students with the steep challenges of the 21st century if that's all we focus on.
+Content always changes but processes have staying power.
+"We can give them fish to eat for a day or we can teach them to fish for a lifetime".
 On a planet that is rapidly changing we need to provide students with the tools to meet these challenges.
 Wouldn't it be more advantageous to reevaluate how we're teaching?
 We can no longer keep moving the checker pieces around the squares and think we're making new developments in education.
-When will we learn that it's the board that we're playing on that needs to be changed.
+When will we learn that it's the checker board that we're playing on that needs to be changed.

 Is It Authentic Learning or Not?